The Ultimate Bearded Dragon Lighting Guide

 This lighting does not only provide UVB, it also provides a good looking white light and as I said, you wanna make sure that your bearded dragon gets enough light.

 And I am not the only one who thinks that the Repti Sun is awesome.
-This product has 121 customer reviews on Amazon and it has a rating of 4.5 out of 5 stars.
+This product has a ton of reviews on Amazon with a very high rating.
 Do I need to say more?

 This is one of the few UVB lights I really recommend.
 I would not go with another light than this.
 The reason for that is very simple.
 There are UVB lights which cause I problems on bearded dragons, needless to say, that I would never recommend those lights.
 I do not want to tell you the name of the manufacturer here, because I do not want to get in trouble.